 - Freshly ground pepper and salt to taste

-- Add the onion, garlic, pumpkin puree, tomato sauce, honey, (if using), stock, cinnamon, and salt to a 6-quart slow cooker, stirring to combine.
+- Add the onion, garlic, pumpkin puree, tomato sauce, maple syrup, stock, cinnamon, and salt to a 6-quart slow cooker, stirring to combine.

 - Cover and cook on high for 4-5 hours or low for 6-8, or until the onion is very tender.

-- Uncover and add the coconut milk.
+- Uncover and add the cream or coconut milk and lemon juice.
 Using an immersion blender, blend until very smooth.
 Alternatively, working in batches, carefully ladle the soup into a blender and blend on high until smooth.

-- Add the rosemary and sage, stirring to combine.
-Taste and add additional salt and pepper to taste.
+- Add the rosemary and sage if using, stirring to combine.
+Taste and add additional salt if desired.